 REGISTRATION AND RECORDS

-Sarah A. Roche (B.A., M.A., M.B.A.), Director, Student Success Center and University Registrar
+- Sarah A. Roche (B.A., M.A., M.B.A.), University Registrar and Director of the Student Success Center. - David Schlosser (B.A., M.S., M.B.A.), Director, Advising Office

 STUDENT DEVELOPMENT DIRECTORS AND DEPARTMENT HEADS